diggit/charger-osfw/README.md

 Those chargers have 16x2 character display, 4 buttons, integrated ballancer for lixx cells, anoying buzzer,...

 ### Why reinvent wheel?
 Well, original firmware is not so bad, but have some limitations.
-Original RF has: limited calibration count to 1, not official specification of serial data stream and more.
-This charger is nice piece of hardware (I mean design, not quality).
+Original FW: can be calibrated only once, has not official specification of serial data stream and more.
+This charger is nice piece of hardware (I mean design, not quality - sometimes really sucks).
 What about conveting your charger into simple power supply, constant current load or just battery monitor?

 ### How can we do it?